Intern Selection and Academic Preparation Requirements Policy

 Solutions reviews all complete applications received by November 25 and base its selection process on the entire application package noted above; however, applicants who have met the following qualification prior to internship are considered preferred:

-All applications are screened by Solutions Training Faculty using a standard Application Rating Tool, and evaluated for potential goodness of fit and projected synergy with the internship program.
-Each evaluation is reviewed by at least two members of the Training Faculty.
-The Training Faculty holds a selection meeting to determine which applicants to invite for interviews based upon the results of the ratings.
+All applications are screened by Solutions Training Committee using a standard Application Rating Form, and evaluated for potential goodness of fit and projected synergy with the internship program.
+Each evaluation is reviewed by at least two members of the Training Committee.
+The Training Committee holds a selection meeting to determine which applicants to invite for interviews based upon the results of the ratings.
 As noted above, applicants are notified of their interview status on or before December 15 and in-person interviews are held in early January.
-Interviews are conducted using a standard set of interview questions, although members of the Training Faculty may ask additional interview questions of applicants as indicated.
+Interviews are conducted using a standard set of interview questions, although members of the Training Committee may ask additional interview questions of applicants as indicated.

-The Training Faculty holds a meeting within two weeks of the final interviews being completed in order to determine final applicant rankings.
+The Training Committee holds a meeting within two weeks of the final interviews being completed in order to determine final applicant rankings.
 The full application package and information gathered from the interview process is used to determine applicant rankings.
-The list is finalized by consensus among the Training Faculty members.
+The list is finalized by consensus among the Training Committee members.
 Solutions then submits its applicant rankings to the National Matching Service.

 Solutions participates in the APPIC Match process and agrees to abide by all APPIC Match policies.
 In accordance, Solutions does not solicit, accept, or use any ranking-related information from any intern applicant.

 Questions regarding the application, interview, and/or ranking process may be directed to Solutions’ Internship Training Director, Dr. Jan Witte (janwitte@Solutionsinpractice.org).